Looking to grow your portfolio in a bear market? Check out PennyWorks to earn high yields through low-risk digital asset lending.

 The DeFi industry offers stablecoins, lending, exchanges and other products and services found in the traditional banking industry, but with a catch.
-The difference lies in DeFi’s distinct technological advantages that allow for superior products never before possible.
+The difference lies in DeFi’s distinct technological advantages that allow for superior products that were never before possible.

 How Decentralized Finance Works

 Recent advancements in blockchain technology have sparked a new wave of online financial services without a central authority for the 1st time.
 DeFi is an umbrella term for any decentralized financial product.
 The majority of DeFi products rely on Ethereum and its turing-complete programming language Solidity.
+However, new entrants into the industry are giving Ethereum a run for its money –– namely Solana, Avalanche and Binance Smart Chain.

 Central banks employ thousands of people, incurring huge expenses to offer products and services.
 Banks also need to rely on the legal system to handle disputes.